Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Moving Voters Toward the

 \section{Moving Voters Toward the \focalpoint}

-In this section, we present a method for constructing worst-case instances for a given voting rule $f$.
-The main idea is that, starting from an instance with distortion greater than $\dd$, we transform it into a simpler instance by shifting the voters left or right, while ensuring that the distortion remains greater than $\dd$.
+In this section, we present a method to upper-bound the distortion of a committee $S$ compared to an optimal committee $\opt$.
+We show that it is possible to simplify any election instance by relocating voters, ensuring that if the distortion ratio $\SC(S) / \SC(\opt)$ is initially greater than a threshold $\delta$, it remains greater than $\delta$ in the simplified instance.

+The core of this method is a shifting argument.
+We determine a target location called the \emph{\focalpoint} and shift voters toward it.
+We shift and collect the voters at specific intermediate locations along their path to the Focal Point.
+This process results in a simpler instance where voters are located at only a few points on the line.
+This simplification allows us to easily verify the distortion bound: if we prove that the ratio $\SC(S) / \SC(\opt)$ is smaller than the threshold $\delta$ in the simplified instance, then the ratio must be smaller than $\delta$ in the initial instance as well.

-We begin this section by defining Consecutive Committees and a simple mathematical statement in Observation \ref{obs:ratio-increase}.
+We begin by defining the notion of \emph{consecutive committees} and a simple mathematical statement in Observation~\ref{obs:ratio-increase}.